Oklahoma HVAC Training Schools & Certification

 Additionally, the State of Oklahoma requires apprentices to register.
 There is no fee to register.
 Journey-level and contractors must be licensed.
 There are several classifications, based on the size and type of systems worked on.
 Each classification has education, experience, and testing requirements.
 Please note that fees and qualifications vary.

-Lastly, cities may have separate permitting or credentialing in this occupation as well.
-In order to ensure compliance with the law, all HVAC workers in Oklahoma are encouraged to contact their city offices prior to beginning any projects.
+Lastly, cities may have separate permitting or credentialing requirements for this occupation.
+To ensure compliance with the law, all HVAC workers in Oklahoma are encouraged to contact their city offices before beginning any projects.

 Jocelyn Blore